200+ species in a week on Himalaya Birding Tour!

-That’s right, you can actually look forward to spotting and photographing so many bird species on the North India Birding Tour.
+That’s right, you can actually look forward to spotting and photographing so many bird species on the Himalayan Foothills Bird Watching Tour.

 These include a variety of pheasants across the Himalayas.

-So if you are planning to get on board a birding tour in North India or anywhere for that matter, do make sure that the tour operator has the required infrastructure of in-house birding and wildlife experts and drivers who know the terrain very well.
+So if you are planning to get on board a birding tour in the Himalayan Foothills or anywhere for that matter, do make sure that the tour operator has the required capacity of in-house birding and wildlife experts and drivers who know the terrain and stake-outs very well.

 Do not hesitate to give us a call.
 Whatever it is that you wish to know, we’ll be more than happy to help.